 I argue that most pregnancy symptoms are common and can be treated.
 Work out.
 Go to prenatal yoga.
 Research, take action!

 the 3rd trimester is the most critical time to continue exercising

 You need strong abdominals for the end game: labor.
 Imagine stopping exercising or firing muscles for 3 months--they'll atrophy!
-Plus in the 3rd trimester you need strong abdominals and trunk to support the offset weight of a baby.
-Sure, listen to your body to dial back your max sets/reps/weight, but if you've been lifting until now, no reason to stop!
-There's ample evidence that exercising to 60%+ of your max through delivery has very positive labor outcomes for both mom and baby (I have a more dedicated research article coming on this).
+You need strong abdominals and trunk to support the offset weight of a baby.
+There's ample evidence that exercising to 60%+ of your max through delivery has very positive labor outcomes for both mom and baby.

 Aches and pains are likely attributed poor posture and declining attention to proper body mechanics.
 There are a set of issues that will only be resolved with popping that baby out, like bruised ribs and swelling, but most everything else can at least be mitigated.
-Check your body posture: are you compensating for a big belly with a pelvic tilt, rather than having a neutral pelvis and spine?
+Are you compensating for a big belly with a pelvic tilt?
 Are you sticking your chest out?
-Do still brace your core at 20% when you're standing to support your belly?
+Do brace your core when you're standing?
 Do you do some bit of standing each day, or do you resort to sitting and lounging?
 Have you done prenatal yoga?

 By the scale, I gained 21lb, though I lost at least 3-4lb of muscle, putting my total weight gain at ~25lb.

-- Cardio: Even if it's a boring stair stepper, or a hike, or climbing, get your blood going.
-I got my heartrate up to 160bpm for a few minutes.
+- Cardio: Even if it's a boring stair stepper, or a hike, or climbing, get your blood going, just keep it in the aerobic region.

 - Functional activity: choose your favorite, whether it's climbing or prenatal yoga or hiking!
-If nothing else, it'll keep your spirits up!
+It'll keep your spirits up!